 The theme of F2C: Freedom to Connect 2007 was “The Wealth of Networks” featuring Yochai Benkler.
 Vermont Governor Jim Douglas announced Vermont’s e-state initiative, and FCC Commissioner Adelstein spoke and played the harmonica.

 The theme of F2C: Freedom to Connect 2006 was “The Network Neutrality Battle.”
 James Q. Crowe was the keynote speaker, FCC Commissioner Copps made an appearance, and Representative Rick Boucher gave a frank insider’s view of the politics of the unsuccessful telecom bill of 2006.

 Musicians in Residence

 Music is a communications technology that predates the Internet by some 50,000 years.
-Therefore it is an integral part of F2C: Freedom to Connect.
+Also, certain forms of music (especially jazz) are integral to popular culture and, often, social justice movements.
+Therefore music is an integral part of F2C: Freedom to Connect.

 Past F2C Musicians in Residence include:

 - 2012: Cathy Fink and Marcy Marxer (Day 1) and Cathy Fink and Rickie Simkins (Day 2), with guest appearances on Day 1 by beat-boxer Christylez (Chris Styles) and on Day 2 by Joe Craven.